-In mixed scenarios where some demands increase and other decrease, one naturally expects that the same will occur for the induced equilibrium loads.
+In mixed scenarios where some demands increase and other decrease, one may naturally expect that the same holds for the induced equilibrium loads.
 However, it is still of interest to identify groups of resources whose equilibrium loads vary in the same direction, regardless whether $\rateprof$ and $\rateprofalt$ are comparable or not.
 In such a case, observing an increase/decrease in the load of a specific resource one can infer that all the remaining loads in the group move in the same direction.
 This property is captured by the notion of comonotonicity: a family of functions $\{\comonf_{i}:\Omega\to\reals\}_{i\in A}$ is \emph{comonotonic} if for all $i,j\in A$ we have

 For singleton congestion games, we will identify subsets of resources whose equilibrium loads exhibit such comonotonic behavior in specific regions of the space of demands $\reals_+^{\commodities}$.
 Informally, we will show that a group of commodities that share the same equilibrium cost behave as a single commodity, and the loads on the resources used by this group are comonotonic.